mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-05-Spatial-Data-In-R-sf.md

 * slice() selects rows based on row number
 * sample_n() samples n features randomly

+Others, such as `summarise`, will actually aggregate (union) underlying geometry - again, see Edzer Pebesma's [Spatial Data in R: New Directions post](https://edzer.github.io/UseR2017/#tidyverse-list-columns) at end for details.

-Because this dataframe has coordinate information, we can then promotote it to an `sf` spatial object.
+Because both the wsa and wsa_plains dataframes have coordinate information, we can then promotote either of them to an `sf` spatial object.
 ```r
 wsa_plains = st_as_sf(wsa_plains, coords = c("LON_DD", "LAT_DD"), crs = 4269,agr = "constant")
 str(wsa_plains)